TheDevOpsHub/container-labs/labs/nginx-lab/README.md

 ## 3. Explore the Nginx proxy

 - Access the Nginx Proxy at http://localhost:6082 (You can replace 6082 by the port work on your machine!)
-- Refresh the page multiple time and you would see that the HA Proxy route to `nginx-webserver1`
+- Refresh the page multiple time and you would see that the Nginx Proxy route to `nginx-webserver1`